Adoos/hello-world/README.md

 # hello-world
-Newtwork engineer from Brisbane Australia who would like to mingle in some software.
+Network engineer from Brisbane Australia who would like to mingle in some software.
 Running L plates on my bumper.